RedWn/gnome-extension-transcode-searchapp-arabic/README.md

-# gnome-extension-transcode-searchapp
+# gnome-extension-transcode-searchapp-arabic

-Gnome-shell extension making apps search in launcher layout-idependent Simply install, enable and try to search app like 'ашду' - file-roller appears in search result.
+Gnome-shell extension making apps search in launcher layout-idependent Simply install, enable and try to search app like 'بهمث' - file-roller appears in search result.

-Расширение для gnome-shell, которое позволяет искать приложения и документы не переключая раскладки клавиатуры. Если вы вводите в поиске, например, 'ашду', то в результатах отобразится приложение file-roller. (Справедливо для случая, если у вас английская локализация)